How to Start a Business

 - If its just you working in the business, a sole proprietorship may be the best business to create.

 - If you are starting a business that has significant liability, such as a home construction company, transportation company, or even a retail store, an LLC or S-Corporation may be the best bet for you.

 The business you start depends on your circumstances and what your goals are, so consider each question carefully.
 A business lawyer can help you analyze your situation and chose the right entity that best suits your needs.

 Choosing a Business Entity

-You have a variety of business entities to choose from when you begin a small business in Tennessee.
+You have a variety of business entities to choose from when you begin a small business.
 You have the option of creating any of the following enterprises:

 - Sole Proprietorship

 - Limited Partnership

 - Chapter C Corporation